PointOfNullReturn/SwankyPaint/docs/epics/README.md

 - **Epic 07** relies on **Epics 02–06** to wire UI controls into real store actions (menubar commands for import/export, toolbar for tools, status bar for palette/pointer data).
 - **Epic 08** assumes all prior epics are feature-complete; tests and QA artifacts reference functionality implemented earlier.
 Certain suites (e.g., flood fill) technically target Epic 04, so they can be started earlier if capacity exists.

 When planning iterations, verify upstream epics are “dev complete” enough to unblock downstream stories.
 Partial overlaps are possible (e.g., start Epic 05 once tools and renderer are stable) but avoid skipping prerequisites listed above.
+Always confirm you’re reading the spec from the correct release folder.